-An excellent place to start when trying to help someone deal with grief is to remember what has helped you and your loved ones get through tough times in the past.
+An excellent place to start when trying to help someone deal with grief is to remember what has People with cancer often feel grief, and grief can show up in many different ways.

+helped you and your loved ones get through tough times in the past.
 Unless you have led an unusually charmed life, it is likely that you have grieved before.
 Call upon those experiences for ideas.
-Perhaps when a loved one died, the person you are caring for found an activity that helped him or her through difficult times.
+Perhaps when a loved one died, the person you are caring for found an activity that helped him or her through tough times.
 Maybe he or she enjoyed spending time with family, or dove deeper into religious activities, or just went to the movies with friends.
 Whatever helped in the past might just help again, even if the cause of the grief was far different from dealing with lung cancer.

 Many people who are dealing with grief find that it helps to "get it out".
 How you choose to take those feelings into the world is entirely up to you.
 One of the simplest ways is by talking to someone else about what you are going through.
 As a caregiver, you might be the first one that the person you are caring for turns to.
 In other cases, it may be more appropriate, comfortable, or helpful to talk with a trained counselor or therapist.
 Look for a professional who is educated and has experience in helping people deal with grief.
-Or, you could write in a journal.
+Or you could write in a journal.
 Putting pen to paper can bring relief from grief, even if you never share these private thoughts with anyone else.
 Finally, one of the simplest ways is to choose an object to focus on that can draw your attention and take the place of your grief.
 For example, you and your loved one can light a candle of hope together.